John Suthers: Electoral history

+Post political career

+After being term limited as Mayor of Colorado Springs in 2023, Suthers became a shareholder in the law firm of Brownstein Hyatt Farber Schreck, LLP.
+His practice areas include litigation, government relations, state attorneys general and external investigations for private and public entities.
+Suthers also serves on the boards of the Daniels Fund, Alpine Bank, the U.S. Olympic and Paralympic Museum and the Colorado Freedom Counsel.

 Personal life

 Suthers and his wife Janet have two adult daughters, Alison and Kate.
 Alison is a Deputy District Attorney in Denver, and Kate is a Commander in the United States Navy.
 Suthers has two grandchildren.

 On July 1, 2019, Suthers' son-in-law Dr. Mark Karla died following a crash where the Uber in which he was riding was struck by a stolen car fleeing from Denver police.
 The Uber driver was also killed, and the driver of the stolen vehicle was convicted of two counts of vehicular homicide.

 Suthers has authored six books, including No Higher Calling, No Greater Responsibility: A Prosecutor Makes His Case (Fulcrum Publishing, 2008) and Becoming a Good Ancestor (Morris Publishing, 2011).
 His autobiography, "All This I Saw and Part of It I Was" (Gracepoint Publishing, 2023) was published in June 2023.